johncclayton/pulumi-yoyo/README.md

 ## Install

+Erm.
+Right now its check out this code and run it :-)  I'm working on getting it published to nuget (but my eyes are tired).

-dotnet tool install --global Pulumi.Yoyo
+[//]: # (dotnet tool install --global Pulumi.Yoyo)

 ## Usage